fggreeff/node-chat-app/README.md

 # node-chat-app

-Using socket.io in a node express web app
+Technologies: Using socket.io in a node express web app, alongside the Geolocation API to send lat & long coordinates

+The chat application allows you to chat and send your location to other users.

 ## Getting started